stevenalexander/simple-api-performance-testing/README.md

 ### HTML

-Plain html file for base line
+Plain html file for baseline response on the server, not a real API.

 ### PHP

-A simple PHP API
+A simple PHP script returning a JSON response, not a real or extensible example of an API.
+Using this as baseline for testing how increasing the number and complexity of PHP scripts affects performance.

 Apache vhost example: